 Observation and stabilization of photonic Fock states in a hot radio-frequency resonator

 Mario F. Gely, Marios Kounalakis, Christian Dickel, Jacob Dalle, Rémy Vatré, Brian Baker, Mark D. Jenkins, Gary A. Steele

 Science 363, 1072 (2019) arxiv

-Publications including Level 0 Open Data
+Examples of publications including Level 0 Open Data:

 Large spin-orbit coupling in carbon nanotubes

 G.A.
 Steele, F. Pei, E.A.
 Laird, J.M.
 Jol, H.B.
 Meerwaldt & L.P.
 Kouwenhoven

 - Spyview A data visualization / anlaysis software package that Gary wrote during his PhD.

 - STLab A python / VISA based measurement library coded from the ground up our former postdoc Mark Jenkins.

 - STCad A python library for mask design of our chips, including resonators, qubits and DC devices.
 Note that the designs produced by the example code in the library are licensed under the CC-BY-SA licence.